MetPX/sarracenia/doc/sr3.1.rst

 to the component to a small superset of what is relevant, and perform only a fine-tuning with the client side mechanisms, saving bandwidth and processing for all.
 More details on how to apply the directives follow:

+Normally the relative path (appended to the base directory) for files which are downloaded will be set according to the relPath header included in the message.  if *baseUrl_relPath* is set, however, the message's relPath will be prepended with the sub-directories from the message's baseUrl field.

 ACCELERATION
 ------------